William Gillette: Tryon, North Carolina

 In 1891, after first visiting Tryon, North Carolina, Gillette began building his bungalow, which he later enlarged into a house.
 He named it Thousand Pines and it is privately owned today.
 In past years, in November, the town of Tryon celebrated the William Gillette Festival, honoring Gillette.
 The Polk County Historical Museum there displays Gillete's pipe and slippers from his farewell tour of Sherlock Holmes, as well as china, some letters and other items left behind at the actor's North Carolina home.

 New York City

 On December 7, 1934, Gillette attended the first dinner meeting of The Baker Street Irregulars in New York.
-As of 2011, the BSI continues its William Gillette Memorial Luncheon on the Friday afternoon of their annual January meeting in New York City (Baker Street Irregulars Weekend, The Annual Gathering of the oldest Literary Society dedicated to Sherlock Holmes).
+As of 2011, the BSI continues its William Gillette Memorial Luncheon on the Friday afternoon of their annual January meeting in New York City.

-Famous namesake

-Among Gillette's friends was actress Gertrude Berkeley.
-Gertrude had a son whom she apparently named after two of her friends, actress Amy Busby and William Gillette, after Busby and Gillette agreed to be the boy's godparents.
-The son's name was Busby Berkeley William Enos who, as Busby Berkeley, became one of Hollywood's greatest directors and choreographers.